 Auto Restricted Zone – Abbreviated “ARZ” this indicates an area where normal automobile traffic is prohibited or limited to certain times.
 Vehicular traffic may also be restricted to public transit, emergency vehicles, taxicabs, and in some cases, the delivery of goods.
 Has your agency taken advantage of areas like this to make a route more efficient?
 Real-time messaging and communications can help.

 Automatic Vehicle Location System – AVLS is technology that tracks the current location of fleet vehicles to assist in dispatching and maintaining schedules, addressing customer inquiries, and more.
 Are you utilizing this type of transit technology?
 It not only modernizes your agency, but can provide an edge against your competitors who do not use it.
-If you want to learn more, visit our blog on Transit Technology Spotlight: Automatic Vehicle Location (AVL).

 Base Period – This is the period between the morning and evening peak periods when transit service is generally scheduled on a constant interval.
 It is also known as the “off-peak period.”
 Are you scheduling your vehicles in a way that efficiently covers this time of day?
 Many seniors take advantage of off-peak time and pricing, and may be a demographic your agency hasn’t previously sought to serve.
-Check out our blog post on What Transit Agencies Can Do to Help Seniors.

 For more ideas on how your agency can schedule your vehicles more efficiently, contact us.